 Welcome to the University of Colorado Colorado Springs, Department of Leadership, Research, and Foundations PhD program in Educational Leadership, Research, and Policy.
 This handbook has been created to serve as a resource of information, guidelines, and requirements to assist you toward successful completion.
-If at any time you require additional support or information, please feel free to contact the LRF Department Chair, Dr. Sylvia Mendez (719-255-3476 | smendez@uccs.edu) and/or the PhD Program Coordinator, Dr. Andrea Bingham (719-255-4537 | abingham@uccs.edu).
+If at any time you require additional support or information, please feel free to contact the LRF Department Chair, Dr. Patty Witkowsky (719-255-4339 |pwitkows@uccs.edu) and/or the PhD Program Coordinator, Dr. Robert Mitchell (818-451-7798 |rmitchel@uccs.edu).